followmyutopia/devextreme-documentation/api-reference/30 Data Layer/XmlaStore/1 Configuration/url.md

 ===========================================================================

 <!--shortDescription-->
-The HTTP address to an XMLA OLAP server.
+Specifies the URL to the OLAP server.
 <!--/shortDescription-->

 <!--fullDescription-->
-This address should point to the MSMDPUMP extension.
-By default, it looks as follows: *http://&lt;servername&gt;/OLAP/msmdpump.dll*
+This URL should point to the MSMDPUMP extension.
+It looks as follows by default: *http://&lt;servername&gt;/OLAP/msmdpump.dll*
 <!--/fullDescription-->